Fabxx/GSG/README.md

 - if there are more files with the same extension in the same directory, rename the extension of the unnecessary files based on the parser to use, then run the parser. so for example if you have to parse for .exe, rename all the other exes that you don't need into .EXE, or just remove the extension.

-- If you have to use an extra prefix other than the default one, create an empty folder in a EXT partition, so you can select it from the UI when needed.
+- Extra prefixes for specific games MUST be created in disks  with `EXT` filesystem, or else the program won't allow you to use that folder as a wine prefix.

 # How to use